 Wood flooring is an RV industry standard and has served Airstream for nearly 90 years – as well as the home building industry where it’s been used even longer.
 But it’s also been one of the most requested areas for Airstream to look for improvements.

 After thoroughly exploring flooring options, Airstream officially made the transition away from ⅝” WBP tongue-and-groove wood flooring and has shifted into a new era of seamless composite flooring.
-This innovative and industry-leading flooring material is now a standard feature on all traditional Airstream travel trailers which includes Bambi, Caravel, Flying Cloud, International, Globetrotter, and Classic.
+This innovative and industry-leading flooring material is now a standard feature on all travel trailers.

 “One of our mantras at Airstream comes from our founder, Wally Byam, who said we shouldn’t make changes – only improvements,” said Airstream VP of Product Development McKay Featherstone.
 “This was an opportunity to improve with a composite flooring product that we feel is better than anything else on the market.”